ufo-kit/concert/docs/usage/sessions.rst

         Create the session even if one already exists with this name.

-    .. cmdoption:: --logfile=<filename>

-        Specify a log file.
-This will create a ``__handler__`` variable inside the session and assign a file handler to it.
-This will then be used instead of the default stderr handler.

 .. cmdoption:: edit <name>

     Edit the session file by launching ``$EDITOR`` with the associated Python